 The STCW Manila Amendments require that all seafarers must have evidence of maintaining the required standard of competence for the training listed below every 5 years.
-The Ship Registry considers this to mean that on or after 1 January 2017 either the full course must have been completed within the previous 5 years or, if the course was completed more than 5 years ago, the relevant refresher training must have been completed within the previous 5 years or, if the course completed within the previous 5 years.
-The refresher training must have been completed within the previous 5 years.
+The Ship Registry considers this to mean that on or after 1 January 2017 either the full course must have been completed within the previous 5 years or, if the course was completed more than 5 years ago, the relevant refresher training must have been completed within the previous 5 years.
 The refresher training must be carried out to the satisfaction of an organisation authorised to issue STCW certificates of proficiency and may include additional shoreside training or evidence of relevant sea service.